Got questions? Here are some of the most frequently asked.

 9.45am: General play time begins in the main field with lots of running, jumping and the opportunity to catch up with friends.
 Any new additions are slowly introduced to the pack.

-11.30am: We go for a pack walk around the site and run scheduled activities such as ball games, frisbee or even a bubble party for those that want to take part.
+11.30am: We go for a pack walk around the site and run scheduled activities such as hide the treat, frisbee or even a bubble party for those that want to take part.

 2.00pm: More playtime!
-Splash pool, ball pool, more games & activities.
+Splash pool, ball pit, more games & activities.

 Are young puppies allowed at Joey’s Doggie Day Care?

 We can accept puppies once they are 6 months old.
 The small group environment is great for social development, the perfect place to learn doggy airs and graces.
 Small and young dogs even have a special section of the field all to themselves.